Tulsa, Oklahoma: Motorsports

 In motorsports, Tulsa annually hosts the Chili Bowl indoor race at the Tulsa Expo Center.
 The race was initially sponsored by the Chili Bowl food company of Bob Berryhill.
 The race has since accommodated "over two hundred race rigs, bleachers for thousands of people and an ever-growing trade show".

-Parks
+Parks and recreation

 As of 2016, the city of Tulsa manages 134 parks spread over 8278 acre.
 Woodward Park, a 45 acre tract located in midtown Tulsa, doubles as a botanical garden, featuring the Tulsa Municipal Rose Garden, with more than 6,000 rose plants in 250 varieties, and the Linnaeus Teaching Gardens, which demonstrate the latest and most successful techniques for growing vegetables, annuals, perennials, woody plants and groundcovers.

 Some Tulsa-area parks are run by Tulsa County Parks.
 These include the 270 acre LaFortune Park in Midtown Tulsa, and the 192 acre Chandler Park.